Best Cambodia travel tips and advice

 Cambodia is a relatively safe country, so one must always be conscious of one’s surroundings.
 After three decades of war, there are still unexploded ordnance and landmines in some rural areas of Cambodia.
 Fortunately, the number of landmine victims is decreasing yearly thanks to Apopo and their intelligent rodents.
 For more info on Apopo and how to watch these heroes, visit Holidays in Cambodia.

-• Ensure your documents and passport are safely locked at your accommodation.
+- Ensure your documents and passport are safely locked at your accommodation.
+If not possible, always Keep your Travel Insurance documents with you.

-• Wear a money- and RDIF protection bag or purse to keep money and credit cards safe.
+- Wear a money- and RDIF protection bag or purse to keep money and credit cards safe.
+I recommend a cross-body travel bag.

 What not to do in Cambodia